ZT220501/STORK/external/Sana/README.md

   <img src="asset/logo.png" width="35%" alt="logo"/>
 </p>

+# STORK + Sana
+This subfolder benchmarks Sana on the MJHQ-30K dataset.
+Follow the original codebase/instruction to download the needed checkpoints and the dataset.
+You we provide `metrics.sh` and `metrics_1600M_1024.sh` for benchmarking.

 # ⚡️Sana: Efficient High-Resolution Image Synthesis with Linear Diffusion Transformer

 ### <div align="center"> ICLR 2025 Oral Presentation <div>